GII/morphological_development/projects/2021_neurocomputing/source_code/README.md

 The selected port number (19997) is the predefined port number in V-REP to work in Synchronous mode.

-Furthermore, information about how to run the "main.py" script is provided typing:
+Furthermore, more information about how to run the "main.py" script is provided typing:

 ```
 python main.py -h